alexandra-simeonova/drafts/navigation-parameters-reference.md

 # Navigation parameters reference

+> NOTE: To see how the navigation parameters are used, check out the [navigation configuration example](https://).

-You can use parameters and functions listed below to configure your Luigi navigation structure.
-To see how they are used, check out the [navigation configuration example](https://).
+You can use parameters and functions listed below to configure your Luigi navigation structure:

 * [Routing](#navigation-parameters-referece#routing)
 * [Global navigation parameters](#global-navigation-parameters)